Be Prepared for Severe Spring and Summer weather !

 Southern Ontario's climate in the spring and summer features a wide range of fair and unsettled weather.
-Adverse weather conditions are often the result of the movement of two air masses - the dry air from Canada's west and the northwest and muggy air from the American south and southwest.
+With climate change, weather seems to be getting more extremenand severe.
+In the transition from winter to spring and spring to summer, adverse weather conditions are often the result of the movement of warm and artic air masses.
 When the boundaries or fronts of these two very different air masses meet some spectacular thunderstorms may erupt.
 In the past few years this type of weather has become much more severe with much damage caused by hail, microburst and heavy wind and rain.
-Be prepared for severe winter weather.
+Be prepared for severe spring and summer weather.

 Are You Prepared?